TritonDataCenter/sdc-cloudapi/docs/admin.md

 For the end-user documentation, please visit
 [CloudAPI documentation](./index.html).

 # Layout

-CloudAPI is installed in its own zone on the head node.
-The name of the zone is `cloudapi`.
+CloudAPI is installed in its own zone on the head node, although it is not installed by default.
+The name of the zone is usually `cloudapi0`.
 Within the cloudapi zone, the relevant software is installed under `/opt/smartdc/cloudapi`.
 CloudAPI is installed as an SMF service, so log output is placed in:
 `/var/svc/log/smartdc-application-cloudapi\:cloudapi-808*.log`

+These paths can be easily retrieved with `svcs -L cloudapi`.

 The CloudAPI configuration file lives at `/opt/smartdc/cloudapi/etc/cloudapi.cfg`.